tscanlin/developers.optimizely.com/src/content/rest/reference/oauth/4-redirection.md

 If you are using the implicit grant flow, this information will be provided in the URL fragment.
 The examples on the right show redirects to `http://myapplication.com` in both cases where the user accepts and rejects authorization.

 If you are using the authorization code flow, this information will be provided in the redirection query parameters.
+The examples on the right show redirects to `http://myapplication.com` in both cases where the user accepts and rejects authorization.